Virtual-Coffee/task-challenges/README.md

 - any VC members currently working on the task challenge
 - any VC members who have successfully completed the task challenge, including a link to their fork of the repo

+> [!IMPORTANT]
-**NOTE:** You do not have to create the task challenge from scratch, however, **you must have completed it before posting it** as you will be responsible for giving final feedback to VC members who attempt your challenge.
+> You do not have to create the task challenge from scratch, however, **you must have completed it before posting it** as you will be responsible for giving final feedback to VC members who attempt your challenge.

 ### Technical Task Challenge Skill Levels Tracks